TechAngelX/SpicyChat/README.md

 python scripts/test_spicychat_cli.py
 ```

-16GB of VRAM is required!
+16GB of RAM is required!
 If you encounter an out-of-memory error, terminate the process:

 ```
 jobs -l